AdaCore/gnatstudio/docs/users_guide/browsing.rst

 implicit one) are also presented in the browser and connected by links with labels "it's body" and "withed".

+Preference `Browsers/Show elaboration cycles` controls the automatic arising of the browser when an elaboration cycle found.

 .. index:: screen shot
 .. image:: elaboration-graph.jpg